 Stefan Buff, VP and Market Manager Medical at Huber+Suhner, explained about the opportunities and risks that a Swiss SME faces when entering the world of quantum technology.
 For example, is not easy to convince management to make investments that may only pay off in 3 or 5 years.
 In addition, quantum technology is often challenging and unfamiliar territory.
 It sometimes felt like riding a wild bull, he admitted.
 With a twinkle in his eye, he wished for less rodeo and more connections in the quantum technology environment.

-At the subsequent joint workshop, opinions and answers to pressing questions were collected, including: What could SQIN look like in organisational terms?
+Ann-Kathrin Michel, Swissmem manager for technology and head of SQIN, led the participants through the workshop, where opinions and answers to various questions were collected, including: What could SQIN look like in organisational terms?
 Which activities and committees would be useful?
 What benefits can the network members expect from the collaboration?
 Who could be involved, for example related industrial sectors such as microelectronics or photonics?

 The first green shoots should sprout from the seed of this kick-off by spring 2025.